Caring For Clients Since 1958

 The Employee Retirement Income Security Act of 1974, or ERISA, is a complicated federal law governing benefits offered by private employers.
 ERISA establishes minimum standards for retirement, health, life insurance, disability insurance, and other employee welfare benefit plans.
 ERISA does not require employers to provide benefit plans but sets standards for those private employers who do.

-ERISA does not govern independently purchased retirement or insurance plans.
+ERISA does not govern individually purchased insurance policies, only those group plans which are employer provided.
 Nor does it apply to employee benefit plans offered to government employees (local, state or federal), or the employees of churches or other religious entities.

 What Is An ERISA Disability Plan?

-How can I find out what benefits my ERISA disability plans provides?
+How can I find out what benefits my ERISA disability plan provides?

 You can refer to your Summary Plan Description (SPD), which ERISA requires your plan administer to give you.
 The SPD will detail: